rustaceanrob/kyoto/README.md

 The `kyoto` core library with default features supports an MSRV of Rust 1.63.
 To build the library with Rust 1.63, the `database` feature requires a pinned dependency: `cargo update -p allocator-api2 --precise "0.2.9"`.

-While connections over the Tor protocl are supported by the feature `tor`, the dependencies required cannot support the MSRV.
-As such, no MSRV guarentees will be made when using Tor, and the feature should be considered experimental.
+While connections over the Tor protocol are supported by the feature `tor`, the dependencies required cannot support the MSRV.
+As such, no MSRV guarantees will be made when using Tor, and the feature should be considered experimental.